Based on other people's profiles, I have a tremendous amount of text here. I urge you to read the results of my cacoethes scribendi.

 I am a writer.
 I think in words, and am fairly skilled in their use, written or spoken, to communicate ideas.
 I write various types of short fiction and essay.
 I post most of my writing to my personal website.
 In keeping with my love of words, I have a bit of a lexical fascination: I love obscure words, long words, and strange words.

 I used to be libertarian, but then I grew out of my college-freshman arrogance and greed.
 I used to be a strong laissez-faire capitalist until I realized that the American deification of capitalism is not beneficial, nor fair.
-I consider myself a social liberal and progressive, favoring social capitalism as an economic policy.
+I agree with most socially liberal and progressive positions, favoring social capitalism as an economic policy.
 Fiduciary duties and duties of care do not go together in systemic providers such as health care and education.
+I voted for Bernie in the 2016 Democratic Primary, and my only problem with him was that he didn't go far enough on issues of racial privilege and sexism.

 I was, and am, ignostic.
 I feel that the impossible question of God's existence is preceded by an equally impossible question of God's identity.
 However, these questions notwithstanding, I consider myself atheist.